Cyril-Grelier/gc_wvcp_cp/src/README.md

 To output a stream of json objects rather than unstructured text, use option `--json-stream`.

 To extract the score of the optimal solution (if found) and the solver run time (excludes minzinc flattening time), use `jq` by piping the output of your command.
-For instance, extracting score and run time for a run with the primal model:
+For instance, to extract score and run time for a run with the primal model, use

 ```bash
 minizinc --solver or-tools ... -m ./primal/primal_solve.mzn \